-The European Food Safety Authority, otherwise known as EFSA, recently declared that the commonly known food additive, Titanium Dioxide (E171), can no longer be regarded as safe when used as a food additive.
+In May 2021, the European Food Safety Authority, otherwise known as EFSA, declared that the commonly known food additive, Titanium Dioxide (E171), could no longer be regarded as safe when used as a food additive.

 After reviewing all available scientific studies and data, the EFSA Panel on Food additives and Flavorings updated its safety assessment on TiO2 Titanium dioxide following a request by the European Commission.